Nikolai Spathari: Exile

-Milescu had ambitions of his own, and conspired against Prince Ştefăniţă Lupu.
-As punishment, Ştefăniţă ordered Milescu's nose to be cut off (the reason for Milescu's moniker).
+Milescu had ambitions of his own, and conspired against Prince Ștefăniță Lupu.
+As punishment, Ștefăniță ordered Milescu's nose to be cut off (the reason for Milescu's moniker).
 According to the unlikely account of chronicler Ion Neculce: "After [being mutilated], Nicolae the Snub-nosed fled to the German Land and found himself a doctor there, who repeatedly drew blood out of his cheeks and sculptured his nose, and thus day by day the blood coagulated, leading to his healing".

 Milescu again left for Istanbul, where he received a letter from the Russian Tsar Aleksey I, who appointed him chief translator and diplomat at the Foreign Ministry in 1671.
 Milescu arrived in Russia together with Patriarch Dositheos II of Jerusalem.
 In 1674, he is shown as leading negotiations with both Wallachia and Moldavia, trying to rally them in the Russian-led anti-Ottoman projects.
-In 1695, Milescu took part in Peter the Great's Azov Campaigns.
+In 1695, Milescu took part in Peter the Great's Azov campaigns.

 One of Milescu's tasks was to reinforce the legitimacy of the Romanov dynasty.
 To this end, he asserted that the Tsar was a successor to both the Roman and Byzantine emperors.
 In Vasiliologion ("Book of Rulers", 1674), he wrote that tsarist rule was derived from God, whose representative on earth was the Tsar.
 The work included short biographies of famous rulers, culminating with Michael Romanov and Aleksey, but also including Ivan the Terrible, Dmitry Donskoy, Alexander Nevsky, Byzantine emperors Constantine and Theodosius, and Augustus and Julius Caesar from Rome.
 Significantly, he included the feeble-minded Feodor Ivanovich, whose reign was considerably less illustrious, but who had to be mentioned in order to demonstrate dynastic continuity.

 In Khrismologion ("Book of Prophecy", 1672) he analyzed commentary on the four kingdoms of Daniel prophecy, concluding that, due to its connection with Constantinople, Russia was the only true successor to the fourth kingdom, Rome.
 Going further, he asserted that the right of Roman succession belonged only to Russia, and not to the Holy Roman Empire.
 In setting forth his claim, he made reference to Anna Porphyrogenita, the sister of Byzantine emperor Basil II, who married Vladimir the Great.
 In his view, this union not only reinforced the strong connection between Byzantium and Russia, but also drew a dynastic line between Vladimir and Aleksey.